drainganggtb/javascript-challenge/README.md

 ___________
 ## Navigating this repository
 This repository holds all of the code required to fulfill the regular and bonus assignments.
-All of the project work is contained within the directory folder ```UFO-regular-and-bonus```.
+All of the project work is contained within the directory.

 Aside from the ```index.html``` file which shows the webpage output, the other tools to create the site, like ```style.css``` are included in the *static* folder.
 Within that, the ```js``` folder houses the data used to populate the table as well as the code used to respond to user inputs and filter the table (```app.js```).